 Alexis Nicole White was born in Gary, Indiana, where she lived with her grandparents until kindergarten as both of her parents completed their Bachelor of Science degrees from Purdue University.
 During this time, she developed a strong sense of creativity.
-By utilizing her imagination, she created a passion for the arts, such as reading, writing, and acting.
+She created a passion for the arts by utilizing her imagination, such as reading, writing, and acting.

-By middle school, she expanded her creative talents by writing books, plays, and even publishing award-winning poems under various pseudonyms.
+She expanded her creative talents by middle school by writing books, plays and even publishing award-winning poems under various pseudonyms.
 While her parents were supportive of her creative endeavors, her mother enrolled her in the Detroit Area Pre-College Engineering Program (DAPCEP).
 Unable to relate to the sciences, Alexis would elect to attend the Detroit High School for the Fine and Performing Arts (DSA); until she abruptly relocated back to Indianapolis, Indiana, to participate in a college preparatory program.

 While Pike High School forced her to revisit her dislike for science and mathematics, Alexis began to focus on her creative gifts and abilities in the form of journalism.
-In college, her talents grew into professional journalism with blogging, radio, and television.
+Her talents grew into professional journalism with blogging, radio, and television in college.
 After being handpicked to participate on national platforms such as CNN, MTV, and other media outlets, she appeared to be on track for landing a journalism career.
 However, the Great Recession of 2008 met her at graduation.
 Her inability to land a full-time, permanent position in journalism forced her to seek employment in a different industry.

 After migrating to Ericsson and joining the Field Service Operations team, Alexis was introduced to Project Management.
-She began to enrich herself with independent study and to obtain critical nuggets from other seasoned professionals.
+She enriched herself with independent study and obtained critical nuggets from other seasoned professionals.
 Although the rigorous process initially intimated her from getting her certification, Alexis never lost sight.
 Instead, she continued to build her professional skills as she undertook wireless and wireline projects with the LTE upgrade initiative at AT&T. Unfortunately, a year into the project, the project stalled out as the organization underwent a reduction of force due to budget constraints.
 Devastated that she was laid-off from her ideal job, Alexis decided to revisit her creative roots.

 Upon relocating, Alexis expanded her skills by joining Whitlock.
-Serving as a Project Manager, she provided oversight of the installation of audiovisual infrastructure, hardware, and software for enterprise customers.
+Serving as a Project Manager, she provided oversight of audiovisual infrastructure, hardware, and software for enterprise customers.
 Not only did she support the retrofitting of legacy systems, but she also led new-site builds.
 Realizing she enjoyed the technical services industry and project management, she transitioned to Peak-Ryzex, Incorporated.
-At Peak, Alexis continued to expand her technical expertise while deploying digital supply chain and mobile workforce solutions to sustain global operations.
+At Peak, Alexis expanded her technical expertise while deploying digital supply chain and mobile workforce solutions to sustain global operations.
 She continued to provide leadership to high-profile clients from inception to launch.
-While engaging in pre-sale activities, Alexis supported cross-functional teams to facilitate the end-to-end deployment of the customer’s project to a steady-state in customer experience.
+While engaging in pre-sale activities, Alexis supported cross-functional teams to facilitate the end-to-end deployment of the customer’s project to a steady-state customer experience.